 A whole bunch of other technical announcements, new advertising initiatives (Facebook’s bread and butter) and useful marketing resources have been revealed at Facebook’s developer-focused event that I haven’t mentioned here.

 If you’re a developer or just a curious type, you can check out all the announcements over at the Facebook News center.
-Die-hards can watch a replay of the live stream from Facebook’s developer conference right here.
+Die-hards can watch a replay of the live stream from Facebook’s developer conference online.

 Did Facebook’s latest strides in privacy impress you?